-Y Years ended December 31,
+Years ended December 31,

-2006 2005 2004
+2007 2006 2005

-Discount rate 5.13% 4.70% 5.30%
+Discount rate 5.81% 5.13% 4.70%

-Expected return on assets 6.38% 6.50% 6.90%
+Expected return on assets 6.75% 6.38% 6.50%

-Rate of compensation increase 3.96% 3.85% 3.90%
+Rate of compensation increase 4.31% 3.96% 3.85%

-Our mix of pension plan investments among asset classes also affects the long-term expected rate of return on plan assets.
-Our current target asset mix used in determining the expected return is 60% equities and 40% fixed income securities, including an insurance policy.
-As of December 31, 2006, our actual asset mix approximated our target mix.
+The Company's mix of pension plan investments among asset classes also affects the long-term expected rate of return on plan assets.
+The Company's current target asset mix used in determining the expected return is 60% equities and 40% fixed income securities, including an insurance policy.
+As of December 31, 2007, the Company's actual asset mix approximated its target mix.
 Differences between actual and expected returns are recognized in the calculation of net periodic pension (income)/cost over the average remaining expected future working lifetime, which is approximately eleven years, of active plan participants.
-With the current base of our assets, a 0.5% increase/decrease in the asset return assumption would decrease/increase our annual pension expense by approximately \$79,000.
+With the current base of assets, a 0.5% increase/decrease in the asset return assumption would decrease/increase the annual pension expense by approximately \$70,000.

 The discount rate assumptions used for pension accounting reflect the prevailing rates available on high-quality, fixed-income debt instruments with terms that match the average expected duration of our defined benefit pension plan obligations.
 We use the Merrill Lynch Sterling Market AA-rated long-term U.K. corporate bonds, which match the average duration of our pension plan liability of approximately 15 years.
-With the current base of assets in our pension plans, a 0.1% increase/decrease in the discount rate assumption would decrease/increase our annual pension expense by approximately \$31,000.
+With the current base of assets in our pension plans, a 0.1% increase/decrease in the discount rate assumption would decrease/increase our annual pension expense by approximately \$33,000.

-The Company expects to contribute approximately \$0.5 million to its pension plans during 2006.
+The Company expects to contribute approximately \$0.5 million to its pension plans during 2008.

-There were no plans with an accumulated benefit obligation in excess of plan assets as of December 31, 2006.
+There were no plans with an accumulated benefit obligation in excess of plan assets as of December 31, 2007.